 Born in Aarschot, Steve Van Bael completed his high school in 1997, and he was honored for his many contributions to the school's newspaper.
 The same year, he was contacted by a comic artist to do a promotional comic for a comics festival in Diest.
 He joined the Stripgilde, an organization of comics authors.
 He took drawing courses in Mechelen from Marc Daniels and Rik Dewulf.
 Van Bael draws his inspiration from Flemish classics like 'Kiekeboe' by Merho and 'Jommeke' by Jef Nys, and from the crime/detective series 'Gil Jourdan' by Maurice Tillieux and 'Soda' by Gazzotti and Tome.

-In 2002, he joined Dewulf in Studio Max!, where he worked on the inking of 'Stam en Pilou' and 'De Planckaerts'.
+In 2002, he joined Dewulf in Studio Max!, where he worked on the inking of 'Stam en Pilou' and 'De Planckaerts', a comic strip based on the eponymous reality TV series centering around Belgian cyclist Eddy Planckaert and his family.
 He also assisted Merho on 'Kiekeboe' in 2003, and was an allround artist on the series from 2006 to 2008.
 In 2003, he began working on his own detective series, 'Link'.
 The comic was published in the papers Het Belang van Limburg and Gazet van Antwerpen, and was collected in two albums by Dupuis.
 He launched his comic about secret agent 'Figaro' at Standaard Uitgeverij in 2008.
 Five albums of this series with several James Bond references were published until 2010.
 New books are published by Saga since 2014.

 'Ergerlijk Eliootje' ('Horrible Little Elio').
 The gag depicts Elio Di Rupo and party colleague Joëlle Milquet, who was then known as the head of the Parti Socialiste (PS).
 Di Rupo is shown being rejected by Milquet, which causes him to swear: "I never want a girlfriend again".
 This is a nod to Di Rupo's sexual orientation, since he was the first homosexual Belgian Prime Minister, and to Milquet's nickname "Madame Non", which she received after her firm resistance against constitutional reform.